The Python program

 --pad argument will place a trailer on the image that

-this image in slot 1 will then cause the bootloader to upgrade to it.
+in the secondary slot will then cause the bootloader to upgrade to it.